 Beneficial bacteria are being harnessed to clean without the use of harmful chemicals.
-Since microbes eat organic matter by releasing enzymes, friendly microbes are powerful allies in cleaning restrooms, removing pet urine from deep inside carpet, keeping drains running free, and even removing spots from your laundry.
+Since microbes eat organic matter by releasing enzymes, 'friendly' microbes are powerful allies in cleaning restrooms, removing pet urine from deep inside carpet, keeping drains running free, and even removing spots from your laundry.

 While live microbes (spore forms) are used in carpet spotters and drain cleaners, laundry detergents only use the non-living enzymes harvested from the microbes.

 Technical definitions of the different kinds of microbes appear elsewhere in HC-Pedia.
-See the entries Bacteria; Disinfectant; Fungus; and Virus.
+See the entries Bacteria; Disinfectant; and Virus.